 Products from the Normande Breed of Cow

-Cream and Camembert cheese are the other two of the Four C’s of Normandy Cuisine and a hallmark of French recipes.
+Cream and Camembert cheese are the other two of the Four C’s of Normandy France cuisine and a hallmark of French recipes.
 They both are produced from the famous Normande breed of cow.
 Milk and cream from this breed are high in fat and popular for making high-quality butter and cheese, but also for its meat, which is marbled and good-flavored.
 This special breed of cow provides the ingredients for many other Normandy region products as well.

 High Quality Cream

 So let’s talk about the cream.
 Normally you’d think that all cream is the same, but since cream from Normande cows is higher in fat, that makes it richer and “creamier”.
 When you consider traditional French cuisine, is there a more common ingredient than cream?
 Imagine timeless recipes like Quiche Lorraine, Béchamel Sauce, Crème Brule, or Cream Puffs.
 The cream is what makes them stand out, so the better the cream, the better the recipe, right?
-I’ll share about other products created from cream in my next post, so be sure to follow me to get all the updates.

 Camembert Cheese

 Camembert is similar to Brie, another popular cheese that originates from a region of France just east of Paris.
 Camembert’s taste is deeper and slightly more intense.
 It’s often described as earthier than Brie.
 Texturally, it’s denser, while Brie is a little bit softer.
 Experts say that Camembert has a “slightly salty taste and a typically barnyard, warm milk aroma”.
 (I’m not quite sure what barnyard warm milk aroma is, but let’s focus on the “warm milk” and not the “barnyard”.)
-The taste of the cheese is milky and chalky when young, becoming stronger and more full-bodied as it ages.
-Nearly all recipes that call for Brie can be converted to Camembert, making it an excellent choice for parties and small gatherings.

-AOC designated Camembert de Normandie is one of Normandy’s four types of cheese that carry the AOC label.
+AOC designated Camembert de Normandie is one of Normandy France’s four types of cheese that carry the AOC label.
 Livarot, Pont-l’évêque and Neufchâtel do as well.
 We had a chance to try the Camembert at the restaurant, L’Écailler in Port-en-Bessin on our first night in town.
 As promised, it was fresh, creamy and delicious.

 Another interesting historical tidbit that I learned.
 A portion of Camembert was included in the military ration during WWI, which helped to contribute to its popularity.

-4 C's of Normandy France Cuisine
+Text says "Discover the 4 C's of Normandy France Cuisine"

 Save to Pinterest